-(3) Safety devices may be installed and operated as necessary on any container, enclosure, closedvent system, or control device used to comply with the requirements of paragraph (E)(1) of this rule.

-(4) Owners and operators using "Container Level 3" controls in accordance with rules 3745-205-80 to 3745-205-90 of the Administrative Code shall inspect and monitor the closed-vent systems and control devices as specified in rule 3745-205-87 of the Administrative Code.

-(5) Owners and operators that use "Container Level 3" controls in accordance with rules 3745-205-80 to 3745-205-90 of the Administrative Code shall prepare and maintain the records specified in paragraph (D) of rule 3745-205-89 of the Administrative Code.

-(6) Transfer of hazardous waste in or out of a container using "Container Level 3" controls shall be conducted in such a manner as to minimize exposure of the hazardous waste to the atmosphere, to the extent practical, considering the physical properties of the hazardous waste and good engineering and safety practices for handling flammable, ignitable, explosive, reactive, or other hazardous materials.
-Examples of container loading procedures that Ohio EPA considers to meet the requirements of this paragraph include using a submerged-fill pipe or other submerged-fill method to load liquids into the container or a vapor-balancing system or a vapor-recovery system to collect and control the vapors displaced from the container during filling operations or a fitted opening in the top of a container through which the hazardous waste is filled and subsequently purging the transfer line before removing the transfer line from the container opening.

-(F) For the purpose of compliance with paragraph (C)(1)(a) or (D)(1)(a) of this rule, containers shall be used that meet the applicable U.S. DOT regulations on packaging hazardous materials for transportation as follows:

-(1) The container meets the applicable requirements specified in 49 CFR Part 178 "Specifications for Packaging" or 49 CFR Part 179 "Specifications for Tank Cars."
+- (3) "Safety devices," as defined in rule 3745-256-81 of the Administrative Code, may be installed and operated as necessary on any container, enclosure, closed-vent system, or control device used to comply with the requirements of paragraph (E)(1) of this rule. - (4) Owners and operators using "Container Level 3" controls in accordance with rules 3745-256-80 to 3745-256-90 of the Administrative Code shall inspect and monitor the closed-vent systems and control devices as specified in rule 3745-256-88 of the Administrative Code. - (5) Owners and operators that use "Container Level 3" controls in accordance with rules 3745-256-80 to 3745-256-90 of the Administrative Code shall prepare and maintain the records specified in paragraph (D) of rule 3745-256-90 of the Administrative Code. - (6) Transfer of hazardous waste in or out of a container using "Container Level 3" controls shall be conducted in such a manner as to minimize exposure of the hazardous waste to the atmosphere, to the extent practical, considering the physical properties of the hazardous waste and good engineering and safety practices for handling flammable, ignitable, explosive, reactive, or other hazardous materials.
+Examples of container loading procedures that Ohio EPA considers to meet the requirements of this paragraph include a submerged-fill pipe or other submerged-fill method to load liquids into the container; a vapor-balancing system or a vapor-recovery system to collect and control the vapors displaced from the container during filling operations; or a fitted opening in the top of a container through which the hazardous waste is filled and subsequently purging the transfer line before removing the transfer line from the container opening. - (F) For the purpose of compliance with paragraph (C)(1)(a) or (D)(1)(a) of this rule, containers shall be used that meet the applicable DOT regulations on packaging hazardous materials for transportation as follows: - (1) The container meets the applicable requirements specified in 49 CFR Part 178- "Specifications for Packaging" or 49 CFR Part 179- "Specifications for Tank Cars." - (2) Hazardous waste is managed in the container in accordance with the applicable requirements specified in 49 CFR Part 107 subpart B- "Exemptions;" 49 CFR Part 172- "Hazardous Materials

-(2) Hazardous waste is managed in the container in accordance with the applicable requirements specified in 49 CFR Part 107 subpart B- "Exemptions;" 49 CFR Part 172 "Hazardous Materials Table, Special Provisions, Hazardous Materials Communications, Emergency Response Information, and Training Requirements;" 49 CFR Part 173 "Shippers- General Requirements for Shipments and

-Packages;" and 49 CFR Part 180 "Continuing Qualification and Maintenance of Packagings."
+Table, Special Provisions, Hazardous Materials Communications, Emergency Response Information, and Training Requirements;" 49 CFR Part 173- "Shippers- General Requirements for Shipments and Packages;" and 49 CFR Part 180- "Continuing Qualification and Maintenance of Packagings."